 The MCCTR's Professional Development Core provides extensive training and resources to foster the growth of Mississippi's next generation of clinical and translational researchers and to increase their number, diversity, and success.
-The Professional Development Core oversees three programs: the Investigator Development Program, Mentor Academy, and Seminar Series.
+The Professional Development Core oversees three programs: the Investigator Development Program, Mentoring Academy, and Seminar Series.
 These programs aim to create a rich intellectual environment, promote investigator interactions, and provide targeted research investments to increase research collaboration among MCCTR investigators from diverse backgrounds and academic disciplines, and to foster the development of young investigators with sustained, independent extramural funding.

 The figures above show steady increases in publications and extramural funding by MCCTR IDP investigators and Pilot Grant investigators during the first 4 years of MCCTR funding.

 John E. Hall, PhD, Professional Development Core Leader

 Dr. Hall is the Arthur C. Guyton Professor and Chair of the Department of Physiology and Biophysics at UMMC and the Director of the Mississippi Center for Obesity Research.